bluelightwatcher/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 Scope of variables

 task 0
-first commit: the logic is corret although the syntax was incorrect to change the value stored in a variable using a pointer do as follow
+first commit: the logic is corret although the syntax was incorrect. to change the value stored in a variable using a pointer do as follow.

--*ptr = var
+*ptr = var
 *ptr = 42

+task 1

+swaping 2 values together.
+First: creating a temporary value to store "a" value.
+Second: storing "b" value into "a" using "*b".
+Third: storing temporary value into b using "*b".

+int swap = *a; // variable swap is equal to the value accessed by a *a = *b;   // value accessed by a is equal to the value accessed by b *b = swap; // value accessed by b is equal to the value of variable swap